GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-attachments.md

 All Chat SDKs allow you to customize how built-in types are handled as well as use your own custom attachment types.

-## How to customize built-in attachments
+## How to Customize Built-In Attachments

 Built-in attachments are mapped to specific `AttachmentViewInjector` classes, the mapping is defined on the `Components` class.